 First, shout out to Android app developers!
 These guys not only code apps, they make life much easier.
-In turn, they make us much lazier than we’ve ever been.
+In turn, they make us more lazy than we’ve ever been.
 Don’t blame me, I like the lazy lifestyle lol.

 I mean, gone are the days when you need to appear in person before being able to fill and sign on forms.
 Lately, forms can be filled online and can be signed as well via the use of a computer.